cofx22/blog/posts/dependency-injection-and-loggers-clojure.md

 Most people would say that if something can be implemented as a function, then it should be implemented as function, not a macro.
 The problem with our logger, however, is a perfect fit for macros.

-Let's look at the new `Logger` protocol and the corresponding constructor function first.
+Here's a new version of the `Logger` protocol and the corresponding constructor function:

 ```clojure
 (ns logging